SAP-samples/btp-terraform-mooc-terra1/units/unit_3_1/README.md

 globalaccount = "<YOUR GLOBALACCOUNT_SUBDOMAIN>"
 ```

-Replace the placeholde `<YOUR GLOBALACCOUNT_SUBDOMAIN>` with the subdomain of your global account.
+Replace the placeholder `<YOUR GLOBALACCOUNT_SUBDOMAIN>` with the subdomain of your global account.

 > [!NOTE]
 > We named the file `terraform.tfvars` as this will be automatically picjed up when executing a command of the Terraform CLI.
 If you want to name it differently you must add `-var-file=filename` to point the CLI to the right file.

-With this the setup is finished now at least for teh configuration we provisioned before.
+With this the setup is finished now at least for the configuration we provisioned before.
 But wait a second: aren't there some constraints concerning the variables we defined?
-We did not think about that when we used statci values, but now, maybe it would make sense to bring in some additional validation.
+We did not think about that when we used static values, but now, maybe it would make sense to bring in some additional validation.
 Let's do that

 ### Adding validations

-Revising our variables it makes sense to add the folowing validations:
+Revising our variables it makes sense to add the following validations:

-- as we are on an SAP BTP trial account it makes snese to limit the allowed regions to `us10` and `ap21`.
+- as we are on an SAP BTP trial account it makes sense to limit the allowed regions to `us10` and `ap21`.
 - the stage that we define should match the stages that are used in our company or organization.
-They should be restricted ot the values `DEV`, `TEST` and `PROD`.
+They should be restricted to the values `DEV`, `TEST` and `PROD`.
-- the costcenter also needs to have a predefined format namely 5 integers between 0 and 9.
+- the cost center also needs to have a predefined format namely 5 integers between 0 and 9.

 As we have learned the `variable` block has a `validation` block that we can use to implement the validations.
 The `validation` has the following structure: